 - Extensively hydrolyzed casein (Enfamil Nutramigen, Enfamil Pregestimil, or Similac Expert Care Alimentum)3

 Introducing common allergenic foods

-Foods that are commonly highly allergenic include cow’s milk, eggs, fish, peanuts, soy, tree nuts, and wheat.
-New research suggests that delaying the introduction of these highly allergenic foods may actually increase the risk of food allergy or eczema, like AD, while early introduction of the highly allergenic foods may prevent food allergy in children.
-The AAAAI recommends introducing the highly allergenic foods one at a time after a few typical complementary foods have already been introduced.
+Because there is a higher risk of developing food allergies in children with AD, researchers have also looked at the effect of when common allergenic foods are introduced to an infant’s diet and AD.
+Most guidelines from pediatricians suggest that solid foods are introduced at 4 or 6 months of age when the infant can sit with support and has sufficient neck control.
+To assess the child’s reaction to a new food, doctors recommend introducing one new food every 3 to 5 days.
+In this way, if an allergic reaction does occur, it will be easier to identify an allergenic food.3What are commonly allergenic foods?Foods that are commonly highly allergenic include cow’s milk, eggs, fish, peanuts, soy, tree nuts, and wheat.
+New research suggests that delaying the introduction of these highly allergenic foods may actually increase the risk of food allergy or eczema, like atopic dermatitis, while early introduction of the highly allergenic foods may prevent food allergy in children.
+How should common allergenic foods be introduced?The AAAAI recommends introducing the highly allergenic foods one at a time after a few typical complementary foods have already been introduced.
 However, whole cow’s milk as an infant’s main beverage should be avoided until the child is one year of age, although cow’s milk in yogurt or cheese can be introduced sooner.
 In addition, whole nuts are generally discouraged due to a potential choking hazard, although peanut butter or other tree nut butters can be introduced.3